gamemann/gamemann/README.md

 Please feel free to check us out and if you want to be a part of a community with all kinds of knowledgeable/talented individuals (programming, modeling, network engineering, and more), TMC is for you!

 ## My Website, Portfolio, And Blog (Deaconn)
-[Deaconn](https://deaconn.net/), a website I created, acts as my portfolio.
+[Deaconn](https://deaconn.net/), a website I created, acts as my portfolio which includes a custom-made blog.
 I created the website from scratch using Python and using a CSS library named Bootstrap.

 ## My Main Projects (Present/Past)
 * [TMC (The Modding Community)](https://moddingcommunity.com/) - A new and exciting project aimed to put more spotlight and support on modding in video games via custom content creation, suggestions on how to improve the modding community, and more!